 - Affirm that this is a global pandemic that we are experiencing.

 - Acknowledge that our communities will rebuild from this pandemic.

 - Touch base with Asian student organizations and offer support.

 - Host a virtual community call to discuss the microaggressions that are happening.

 DEI thoughts to keep in mind when working with students

-- Some students (rural, limited financial resources, first generation of college, and of color) may be less likely to have their own laptops, tablets and reliable internet at home.
+- Some students (rural, limited financial resources, first generation of college and students of color) may be less likely to have their own laptops, tablets and reliable internet at home.

 - Vulnerable students are personally responsible for paying all their technology and related costs.

-- Vulnerable students may rely on devices that are older, slower and more problem prone (laptops with missing keys, phones with shattered screens and hardware that cannot keep a charge).
+- Vulnerable students may rely on devices that are older, slower and more problem prone (laptops with missing software, phones with shattered screens and hardware that cannot keep a charge).

-- Students that mostly need tech accommodations will be most reluctant to ask.
+- Students that need tech accommodations will likely be the ones most reluctant to ask.